containerize-com/Products/en/project-management/redmine/installation.md

     gem install bundler

-Then you can install all the gems required by Redmine using the following command:
+Then you can install all the gems required by Redmine free agile project management software using the following command:

     bundle install --without development test